Do you know any fledgling food businesses that want a boost?

-Weekly mentoring in February and March will give you tips and inspiration on how to develop a tasty product that looks good, sells well and endures the test of time.
+- Four mentoring sessions from experts in food and business development during September and October 2017.
+This will give the winners tips and inspiration on how to develop a tasty product that looks good, sells well and endures the test of time.

 Winners last year said: